-Here's the short version: all other policies apply in social media, including HIPAA and our CREDO.
+TL;DR version: all other policies and guidelines apply in social media, including HIPAA and our CREDO.

-If you post on on social media in a way that associates you with VUMC, please make it clear you do not speak for the medical center or health system.
+If you identify yourself online as an employee, make it clear you don't speak for the health system or medical center.
 This can be as simple as adding "views my own" or a similar disclaimer in your account bio.

-Social media users can see that you're a member of the VUMC workforce from bio details that list VUMC as your employer, photos that include identifiable VUMC landmarks or your VUMC ID badge, and disclosure that you work at VUMC in your post history.
+Social media users can see that you're a member of our workforce from bio details, photos that include identifiable landmarks or your employee ID badge, and disclosure that you work for Vanderbilt in your post history.

-VUMC's nationally recognized social media team has been charged by VUMC leadership to guide the strategy for the medical center and to manage and oversee accounts on behalf of the VUMC brand.
+The Marketing and Engagement department is charged with guiding social media strategy for the health system and academic medical center and to directly manage and oversee accounts on behalf of the Vanderbilt Health system brands.

-We encourage you to follow our accounts, engage in conversations and share content with your family and friends.
-As members or our workforce, you are important "brand ambassadors."
+Please follow our accounts, engage in conversations and share content with your family and friends.
+As members or our workforce, you are important "brand ambassadors" to help: